percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

     - List ClusterSync CRs targeting the same `clusterName` and read `status.state` (no HTTP calls needed, but relies on status being up-to-date).
     - Call `GET /status` on the PCSM HTTP API directly (neither controller currently makes external HTTP calls).
     - Use a K8s lease or annotation as a signal from the ClusterSync controller to the backup/restore controllers.
-    - *Resolution:* Pending -- open for team discussion.
+    - *Resolution:* Pending, open for team discussion.

 12. **Finalization support:** PCSM only creates indexes on the target when `POST /finalize` is called.
 Without it, the target has data but incomplete indexes.
     - *Resolution:* Decided B on 2026-05-21. `spec.finalize` is a one-way bool on the ClusterSync CR.
 When set to `true` and PCSM is caught up, the controller calls `POST /finalize` once and transitions `status.state` to `finalized` (terminal).
 After finalize, the controller deletes the PCSM Deployment, Service, and `syncTargetUser` Secret; the CR stays as a read-only historical record (see §5.5).
-To run a new migration the user just creates a new ClusterSync CR -- the finalized one doesn't block it (§4.1 cardinality rule only counts non-finalized CRs).
-Picked over the `mode` enum for simplicity -- the state machine is one-way, so a bool reflects the actual semantics.
+To run a new migration the user just creates a new ClusterSync CR; the finalized one doesn't block it (§4.1 cardinality rule only counts non-finalized CRs).
+Picked over the `mode` enum for simplicity; the state machine is one-way, so a bool reflects the actual semantics.

 ---